 Our bond allocations also favor the U.S. over the rest of the world with sizable commitments to investment grade corporate credit.
-We continue to be positioned with lower duration than the benchmark.
+We removed our long-term U.S. treasury exposure and are now positioned with lower duration than the benchmark.
 We have modest exposure to developed international government bonds and corporate credit.
-We have no emerging market debt holdings at this time.
+We have no emerging market debt at this time.